 If a person has two or fewer symptoms, they do not have a substance use disorder.
-If they have two or more, they may be classified as addicted.
-The levels include:
+If they have two or more, they may be classified as addicts.
+The addiction levels include:

 Differences Between …

 When comparing substance abuse vs. addiction or addiction vs. dependence, it matters little to split hairs among the terms.
 If you’re using and want to stop and can’t, or it’s affecting personal relationships, your job performance, your health, or putting you at risk for prison or probation, it’s a smart idea to consider getting help.

 Addiction, substance abuse, and dependence were long seen as moral failings, as lapses in judgment.
 The perception is shifting, though.
 Scientists are finding more evidence than ever before that these compulsions rewire the brain rather than soften the mind’s resolve.

 Facing Addiction in America, a report presented by the office of former Surgeon General Vivek Murphy, MD, MBA, stresses treating addiction as a disease.
 “We must help everyone see that addiction is not a character flaw — it is a chronic illness that we must approach with the same skill and compassion with which we approach heart disease, diabetes, and cancer.”